mk270/whitakers-words/dictionary.md

 In response to many requests, a simple ASCII text list has been created of the WORDS dictionary, in what might be called the paper dictionary form.
-Each coded dictionary entry has been expanded to its dictionary form (nominitive and genitive for nouns, four principle parts for verbs, etc.).
+Each coded dictionary entry has been expanded to its dictionary form (nominative and genitive for nouns, four principle parts for verbs, etc.).
 In content it is like a paper dictionary, but each entry is on one long line and the headwords are in all capitals, convenient for case-sensitive search.
 The headwords are listed alphabetically (not the same as the coded file)